drvinceknight/unpeudemath/_drafts/simulating_continuous_markov_chains.md

 [0.5003491524841699, 0.6107995795458322]
 {% endhighlight %}

-So here it's going to take .5 time units to go to the second state whereas it would take .61 time units to go to the third.
-Thus, the chain would transition to the second state.
+So here it's going to take .5 hours for a bus to the second city to arrive, whereas it would take .61 time units for a bus to the third.
+So we would catch the bust to the second city after spending 0.5 hours at the first city.

 We can use this to write a function that will take a transition rate matrix, simulate the transitions and keep track of the time spent in each state: